-The committee members agree that the novel idea of the DREAM calorimeter is extremely interesting and appreciate the promising results from simulations studies presented.
+The committee members agree that the novel idea of the DREAM calorimeter is extremely interesting and appreciate the promising results from both test beam measurements and simulations studies presented.
 We fully support the continuation of the ongoing test beam activities.
 The transition from the current test beam module to larger scale module, however, needs a number of concerns to be clarified:

-- 1. The influence of inert upstream material on the performance of the calorimeter needs to be studied.
-We suggest that the group performs Monte Carlo simulation as well as test beam measurements where material is distributed upstream to mimic the foreseen tracking devices and beam-pipe. - 2.
-The performance for bench mark physics processes needs to be further studied.
-The processes should include τ identification through its $\tau \to \pi \pi^0$ decay, hence two photons from the π^0 decay should be resolved.
-We encourage the group to study the performance in close contact with the physics and other calorimeter groups to exchange the knowledge such as on shower simulations and jet reconstruction. - 3.
+1. The influence of inert upstream material on the performance of the calorimeter needs to be studied.
+We suggest that the group performs Monte Carlo simulation as well as test beam measurements where material is distributed upstream to mimic the foreseen tracking devices and beam-pipe.

+- 2. The performance for bench mark physics processes needs to be further studied.
+The processes should include $\tau$ identification through its $\tau^{\pm} \rightarrow \pi^{\pm} \pi^{0} \nu$ decay, hence two photons from the $\pi^{0}$ decay should be resolved.
+We encourage the group to study the performance in close contact with the physics and other calorimeter groups to exchange the knowledge on such topics as shower simulations and jet reconstruction. - 3.
 The baseline calorimeter module, consisting of crystals of 2x2cm face section and copper block where scintillation and quartz fibers are embedded, needs to be optimized further in view of items listed above. - 4.
 Key parameters which must be controlled for the large scale calorimeter system should be identified.
 Gain calibration and monitoring are the essential parameters.
 Clear identification of the methods to control the parameters is required.